cyrillkuettel/blog/web/_posts/2022-01-26-design-patterns.markdown

         <p>
 A lot of elegant solutions in software can be reduced to the same patterns.
 In a lot of cases it boils down to a few techniques.
 I decided to read this book because I read a lot about it.
 It's over twenty years old, but still relevant today.
-I'm on page 10 and I can already sense this is not going to be a quick read.
-However, I'm certain I can lear a lot from this book.
+I'm on page 10, and I can already sense this is not going to be a quick read.
+However, I'm certain I can learn a lot from this book.
 So let's get started then!</p>
     </div>
 </div>

 # Summary
 While reading, I will summarize what I think is important.
+## Chapter 1
+The first chapter talks about object-oriented design in a general sense.
+Most of this stuff is not new to me, but it's still useful to read about it.
+This paragraph resonated especially well with me:
+> Strict modeling of the real world leads to a system that reflects today's realities but not necessarily tomorrow's.
+The abstractions that emerge during design are key to making a design flexible.

+We are talking about polymorphism here.
+I think polymorphism can be compared to the plug-and-play concept.
+It lets an object make few examples about other objects beyond supporting a particular interfaces.
+Polymorphism decouples objects from each other and lets them vary their relationship to each other at runtime.